mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### External Proposals

 Proposals can be constructed and sent to the group by a party that is outside the group in two cases.
-One case, indicated by an `external` SenderType is useful in cases where, for example, an automated service might propose to remove a member of a group who has been inactive for a long time, or propose adding a newly-hired staff member to a group representing a real-world team.
+One case, indicated by the `external` SenderType is useful, for example, if an automated service might propose removing a member of a group who has been inactive for a long time, or propose adding a newly-hired staff member to a group representing a real-world team.
-An `external` sender might send a ReInit proposal, to enforce a changed policy regarding MLS version or ciphersuite.
+An `external` sender might send a ReInit proposal to enforce a changed policy regarding MLS versions or ciphersuites.

 The `external` SenderType requires that signers are pre-provisioned to the clients within a group and can only be used if the `external_senders` extension is present in the group's GroupContext.

-The other case, indicated by a `new_member_proposal` SenderType is useful when existing members of the group can independently authorize the addition of an MLS client proposing it be added to the group.
-External proposals which are not authorized are considered invalid.
+The other case, indicated by the `new_member_proposal` SenderType, is useful when existing members of the group can independenly verify that an Add proposal sent by the new joiner itself (not an existing member) is authorized.
+External proposals that are not authorized are considered invalid.

 An external proposal MUST be sent as a PublicMessage object, since the sender will not have the keys necessary to construct a PrivateMessage object.